gumaerc-testorg/15.393-iap-2025/content/pages/session-1-part-1-introduction.md

 ### Reading

-Read the interview with Jensen Huang, the founder of Nvidia: Cohen, Ben. "[He Built a Trillion-Dollar Company.
-He Wouldn't Do It Again](https://www.wsj.com/business/nvidia-jensen-huang-ceo-ai-chips-89d305de?st=WeVboK&reflink=desktopwebshare_permalink)." *The Wall Street Journal*.
+Read the interview with Jensen Huang, the founder of Nvidia: Cohen, Ben. "{{% resource_link "c778795a-1a77-4175-a5fa-1233710759d4" "He Built a Trillion-Dollar Company.
+He Wouldn't Do It Again" %}}." *The Wall Street Journal*.
 December 9, 2023.

 ### Video: Introduction to New Ventures